rayswilling/CV/README.md

 I also have a fascination with all things fermentation.
 A plethora of bubbling jars in my kitchen eventually turn into breads, pickles or wines.
-When I’m not playing food scientist or in front of the computer, I’m out running, skateboarding, climbing or taking something apart to see how it works.
+When I’m not playing food scientist or in front of the computer, I’m out running, skateboarding, climbing or taking something apart to see how its works.

 </p>
 </details>

 <!-- **A web version of this CV can be found** [HERE](https://fo0s.github.io/)
 https://en.wikipedia.org/wiki/Time_complexity -->

+git add .
+git commit -m "Commit"